VigneshVedavyasan/Data-Structures-in-C/README.txt

 I found the idea/difficulty transition to be smoother than any other books i have come across.
 Good book for someone who wants to get a clear understanding of data structures.

-Just uploading these codes for references in future.
+Just uploading these codes I wrote after understanding the implementations from the book.
+This will serve as a future reference.